GSA/889-tool/README.md

 ### Prerequisites ###
 Before beginning, ensure that you have Python >= 3.8 and that LTS version of Node.js installed on your sytem.

 Additionally, you **will need to register for a SAM.gov API key**.
-If you have the correct accounts, you can register for this key at sam.gov
+[You can find more information here](https://open.gsa.gov/api/entity-api/).

 Once you have a key, you will need to set the corresponding environment variable locally, for example: